fullmetalbrackets/blog/src/content/blog/upgrade-debian-12-bookworm-debian-13-trixie.md

 ---
-title: "How to upgrade from Debian 12 Bookworm to Debian 13 Trixie"
+title: 'How to upgrade from Debian 12 Bookworm to Debian 13 Trixie'
 description: "My old Dell Optiplex has been a great desktop PC for just minimal interneting and coding.
 I've been running Debian 12 Bookworm on it since it became available.
 Now that Debian 13 Trixie is available I upgraded to it, and it was a smooth and painless transition.
 Here's the process."
 pubDate: 2025-05-21
 updatedDate: 2025-11-06
-tags: ["linux", "debian", "command line"]
+tags: ['linux', 'debian', 'command line']
 related1: remove-casaos-zimaboard-upgrade-debian-12
 related2: basic-linux-commands
 ---